Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-References & further reading
+References and further reading on abandoned spirit guide

-• Carl Jung — The Archetypes and the Collective Unconscious (1959) — Jung's work on archetypes provides insight into the symbolic nature of spirit guides.
+- Carl Jung — The Archetypes and The Collective Unconscious (1959) — Jung's work on archetypes provides insight into the symbolic nature of spirit guides.

 Sources & interpretation basis